thejeffreystone/usps2mqtt/README.md

 Next you just have to setup some sensors.

-For an exmaple see my [usps package](https://github.com/thejeffreystone/home-assistant-configuration/blob/master/config/packages/usps.yaml).
+For an example see my [usps package](https://github.com/thejeffreystone/home-assistant-configuration/blob/master/config/packages/usps.yaml).